-[Tokyo, Japan] Best tonkatsu in Tokyo とんかつ まい泉.
+[Tokyo, Japan] One of the best tonkatsu in Tokyo とんかつ まい泉.
 Need I say anymore?
 I will never get to try each and every tonkatsu in Japan, but Maisen’s version was certainly the best I ever had.
 A class of its own.

 Maisen has been known for serving tonkatsu since 1965, located in a former World War II public bathhouse, thus you can still appreciate some of the original design details and high ceilings which stand through the test of time.